Year 2: Tagore Class

 Homework is given out once a week on a Friday and will be due in the following Friday.
 If children are finding it difficult, discuss this with the teacher.

-Year 2 will perform an assembly about the things they have been learning on the 29th April 2016.
-Parents are welcome to attend these.
+Year 2 will perform an assembly about the things they have been learning.
+Parents are welcome to attend.